Jones Point Lighthouse: in an opening in the seawall of the lighthouse at

 June 1912.
 Because the stone remains in an enclosure in the wall,

-it still is not possible to view it in its entirety.
+it can be difficult to view it in its entirety.

-two significant ways.
-First, as Woodward noted in a reading before the
+As Woodward noted in a reading before the Columbia Historical Society

 "The stone is slightly varied in shape from the remaining ones, being about